The Flu Shot and Pregnancy

 Getting a Flu Vaccine

-Since the flu season in North America can begin as early as October and last as late as May, October is the best time to get a flu shot, but you can still get vaccinated any time during the flu season.
+Since the flu season in North America can begin as early as October and last as late as May, October is the best time to get a flu shot, but you can still get vaccinated any time during the flu season, if you have not been sick with the flu yet.
 If you are pregnant or plan to become pregnant during this year’s flu season, talk to your doctor in advance about getting a flu shot.
 It's important to note that, in some years, there is not always enough vaccine for everyone who needs one, especially early in the season.
 However, the CDC and state public health departments prioritize vaccinating pregnant women.

 Once vaccinated, you most likely will have no serious problems.
 However, complications may occur.
 Minor side effects include soreness, redness, or swelling at the injection site; low-grade fever; and aches.
 More serious complications, such as severe allergic reactions, may occur on rare occasions.

-It is estimated that an average of one to two hospitalizations could be prevented each year for every 1,000 pregnant women who get the flu vaccine.
+estimated that an average of 1 to 2 hospitalizations could be prevented each year for every 1,000 pregnant women who get the flu vaccine.